elysium-chain/gitbook-documentation/introduction/roadmap.md

 ---
-description: The journey to the Moon and beyond
+description: The chronicle of the Elysium journey
 ---

 # 📍 Roadmap